DataDog/integrations-extras/logstash/README.md

 See [metadata.csv](https://github.com/DataDog/integrations-extras/blob/master/filebeat/metadata.csv) for a list of metrics provided by this integration.

 ### Events
-The Filebeat check does not include any event at this time.
+The Filebeat check does not include any events at this time.

 ### Service checks